 Gazebo, a 3d robotics simulator, was vital in developing the software and testing the robot in a similar environment.
-First, we setup Pathfinder details in urdf format allowing for an accurate representation of the robot as if we were at the competition.
-Once that was done, we setup the environment using a similar terrain as in previous IGVC competitions and used randomization to place obstacles around the terrain to a get a sense of the accuracy of our object detection.
-Then to test other features of Pathfinder, we setup a test environment in which we can test if the different sensors (the lidar sensor, camera, etc) work and how they function with the robot.
+First, we set up the Going Merry details in urdf format allowing for an accurate representation of the robot as if we were at the competition.
+Once that was done, we set up the environment using a similar terrain as in previous IGVC competitions and used randomization to place obstacles around the terrain to get a sense of the accuracy of our object detection.
+Then to test other features of the Going Merry, we set up a test environment in which we can test if the different sensors (the lidar sensor, camera, etc) work and how they function with the robot.
 This enabled us to get a better idea on where to place these parts on our final robot.
-Gazebo enabled us to make sure the code was properly functional before deploying onto Pathfinder for the competition.
+Gazebo enabled us to make sure the code was properly functional before deploying onto Going Merry for the competition.